-To validate the effectiveness of our method in terms of point cloud encoders, backbone network of diffusion model, and the introduction of physics guidance, we designed several ablation experiments.
-All the ablation experiments are trained on ROP datasets and evaluated based on ROP training sets.
-The results are also shown in \fullref{Table}{results}.
+To systematically validate the effectiveness of our method across key components, including the point-cloud encoder, the backbone network of the diffusion model, and the introduction of physics guidance, we designed a series of ablation experiments.
+All experiments were trained and evaluated using the ROP dataset.
+The results are also shown in \fullref{Table}{abl_results}.

-\mypara{Effect of PointEnet.} In addition to the CAE model, we also tested two other backbones in the step of condition embedding: (1) PointNet model with obstacle point cloud and robot point cloud as inputs; (2) DGCNN model with obstacle point cloud and robot point cloud as inputs.
-The results indicate that the CAE model is more effective at extracting valuable information from the obstacle point cloud.
-While PointNet and DGCNN are more mainstream point cloud encoding approaches and perform well on individual tasks \cite{liu2024gram}, they underperform in the tasks presented in this paper.
-This is likely because these models are supervised and cannot be retrained.
-In this ablation study, they were jointly trained with the diffusion model, which may have led to information loss during training.